 The trails.
 It's important to know that these are not typical national-park trails.
 The terrain is more dramatic.
 Some trails provide incredible, yet scary for some, exposure.
 They are, nevertheless, fun, adventurous and some of the best hikes in Chile.
-The map below show some of Cochamó Valley's hikes.
-There are also a few detailed descriptions of hikes in the trails section.
+Click the map to the left to show some of Cochamó Valley's hikes.
+Also check out few detailed descriptions of the trails in the trails section.

 Some experience & physique.
 Have some hiking experience is essential.
 And being in descent shape helps.
 People with heart conditions should take extra precautions or avoid this area.

 Communication.
 It's a very isolated destination, but you're not without some communication via VHF radios and satelite Internet at the Refugio Cochamó.